 In the wild, jungle fowl not only perch in trees but also roost in trees.
 They are very adept at flying to escape predators.
 They ‘go to ground’ to scratch, forage and lay eggs but will quickly take to the air if alarmed.

 Let’s start by looking at the most common chicken breeds and seeing which of them can fly…

 The ability of a chicken to fly is usually determined by their breed type.

-Their wings cannot give them the lift power needed for the size of the hens’ body.
+Their wings cannot give them the lifting power needed for the size of the hens’ bodies.

 If you have ever stood a distance from your birds and offered treats, you will have seen the heavier breeds covering the ground much like a hovercraft in their hurry to see what you have for them!
-They sort of wobble from side to side wings flapping madly in the rush to see what interesting tidbits you have!
+They sort of wobble from side to side, wings flapping madly in a rush to see what interesting tidbits you have!

 It’s the ‘Mediterranean’ breeds (Ancona, Leghorns etc) that are known as flighty birds.

-Araucanas too, enjoy the challenge of flight and will sometimes roost up in the trees at night.
+Araucanas also enjoy the challenge of flight and sometimes roost up in the trees at night.